It’s one of those days where my face won’t stop leaking. A seemingly insignificant disagreement has left my heart feeling shattered.

 So today instead of yelling, I left the room and went to do laundry.
 And something changed.

-Rather than continuing my irritation towards my husband, rather than mumbling unkind words under my breath, rather than rehashing all the things I wanted to selfishly sling his direction, rather than get aggravated about another thankless task I was performing… I made a mental list of my blessings.
+Rather than continuing my irritation towards my husband, rather than mumbling unkind words under my breath, rather than rehashing all the things I wanted to verbally sling his direction, rather than get aggravated about another thankless task I was performing… I made a mental list of my blessings.

 I mentally started to thank God for the shirt I was folding.